PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 If we now point a browser to http://localhost:3000/audit a blank audit history is displayed.
 We can add some history by opening http://localhost:3000/add and submitting some calculations.

-Then if we navigate to http://localhost:3000/audit againa list of the calculations will be displayed as shown below:
+Then if we navigate to http://localhost:3000/audit again a list of the calculations will be displayed as shown below:

 ![](./images/auditlog.png)